searchisko/elasticsearch-river-jira/README.md

 * `activity_log/index` defines name of index where information about jira river activity are stored.
 * `activity_log/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to store information about jira river activity.
 Parameter is optional, `jira_river_indexupdate` is used if ommited.

-Time value in configuration is number representing milliseconds, but you can use next postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
+Time value in configuration is number representing milliseconds, but you can use these postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
 So for example value `5h` means five fours, `2w` means two weeks.

 To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/reference/setup/configuration.html) of your ElasticSearch instance which is `config/logging.yml`: